The Aquarium is open 9:30am–5pm daily, with last entry at 5pm and exhibits closing at 6pm—with a few exceptions:

 For more information on seawall construction/road closures, parking and other forms of transportation, visit the Getting Here page on our website.

 Yes.
 A Seattle Aquarium membership is the ultimate discount: it pays for itself in less than two visits, grants you admission to the Aquarium for an entire year, and comes with an array of exclusive perks!
-We also offer discounted daily admission to senior citizens, persons with disabilities, active members of the military and their dependents, and school/other groups of 20 or more with advance registration.
+We also offer discounted daily admission to senior citizens, persons with disabilities, active members of the military and their dependents, and school/other groups of 20 or more with advance registration (these discounts are only available at the Aquarium, not online).
 Discounted admission rates are available via CityPASS as well, and free tickets may be available for eligible recipients via our community ticket program and the Seattle Public Library Museum pass program.
 More information can be found on the Fees page of our website.

 Generally speaking, weekdays and weekends after 2pm tend to be less busy at the Aquarium.